wcswanson/GetMeetings/README.md

 # GetMeetings
-Progject to retrieve a meeting list from a database for physical and online meetings.
+Project to retrieve a meeting list from a database for physical and online meetings.

 * Used Visual Studio 2019 Community Edition
 * Add your own connection string to appsettiings.json